Notes on John 10

 The Lord Jesus is presented as both shepherd and gate.
 He is the true Shepherd Who leads and gives life to His flock; He is the Gate through Whom His own become members.
 John 10 expands on who those are who receive Him (1:12).
 The Lord’s new and enlarged flock will have other sheep (Gentiles) added; Christ must include them as well.
 They will hear His voice even if Jesus’ own people reject Him.
 These Gentiles – drawn to Christ (6:44) and sought by Him (Luke 19:10) – will come.
 As children born of God, they will listen; they will believe; they will follow.
 In John 1:9-13 the Apostle previews the opposite responses to Christ we should expect to find in this Gospel.
 In the events of John 9 & 10, the blind man received Jesus, while the false shepherds’ rejection is vigorous.
 Throughout this Gospel, one written to encourage faith, the hostile nature of unbelief receives a remarkable amount of attention.

-10:1-6 The misunderstood figure of speech The Lord mentions shepherds
+misunderstood figure of speech The Lord

-flock.
+His flock.

-10:1-3 (Note the placement of “truly, truly” above.)
-Two
+(Note the placement

-kinds of shepherds are contrasted.
-It is not necessary to look for some meaning
+of “truly, truly” above.)
+Two kinds of shepherds are contrasted.
+It is not

-for the hired watchman.
-The simple point is that he recognizes and opens to
+necessary to look for some meaning for the hired watchman.
+The simple point is

-legitimate shepherds; false ones sneak in some other way.
-Probably sheep of
+that he recognizes and opens to legitimate shepherds; false ones sneak in some

-different flocks share the same protection and location at night.
-Every morning
+other way.
+Probably sheep of different flocks share the same protection and

-shepherds appeared to take their flocks out to pasture.
-If the shepherd is
+location at night.
+Every morning shepherds appeared to take their flocks out to

-genuine, he has no need to enter in a secret way.
-The man at the gate opens for
+pasture.
+If the shepherd is genuine, he has no need to enter in a secret way.

-shepherds, a theme stressed by the prophets of
+sad truth is that there are false shepherds, a theme stressed by the prophets

 10:3-5 It is not only the watchman who discerns whether a man coming for sheep had a right to do so; the sheep also recognize or reject the man approaching them.
 In a land familiar with shepherding, all these things Jesus said were familiar to them.
 What they did not grasp was how He applied these figures of speech.
 The sheep recognize their shepherd and follow Him, just as the blind man believed (9:38).
 He heard the Shepherd’s voice (5:25) and showed himself to be one of the Lord’s sheep.
 Jesus’ sheep listen to His voice (v.3) and follow because they know His voice.
 This paragraph is not about how to recognize false teachers; their character is described later.
 His sheep (by the working of God’s Spirit, 1 John 3:21 – 4:3) are discerning, so they follow the right shepherd.
 This defines who His sheep are.